zuozhenggh/learning-library/data-management-library/security/baseline/nne/nne.md

 ## Introduction
 This workshop introduces the functionality of Native Network Encryption.<br>
-It gives the user an opportunity to learn how to configure this feature to encrypt and secure their data in-motion.
+It gives the user an opportunity to learn how to configure this feature to encrypt and secure its data in-motion.

 - *Version tested in this lab:* Oracle DB 19.8
 - *Estimated Lab Time:* 15 minutes

 ### Objectives
-You will see how is it easy and very fast to implement and manage the Native Network Encryption on your database.
+- Enable/Disable the Native Network Encryption on your database
+- Check the network encryption effects before/after enabling

 ### Prerequisites
 This lab assumes you have completed: